freekode/tp2intervals/README.md

 ### How to get logs for your issue

-1. Go to Configuration, check Show advanced configuration
+1. Go to Configuration
-2. Set Log Level to DEBUG, click Confirm
+2. In Generic section set Log Level to DEBUG, click Confirm
-3. Reproduce your issue
+4. Reproduce your issue
-4. Find log file according to your system
+5. Find log file according to your system

 * Linux: ~/.config/tp2intervals/logs/main.log
 * MacOS: ~/Library/Logs/tp2intervals/main.log